yochaigal/cairn/wip/2e/setting-seeds.md

 - Roll on the [POIs] table again, and draw the results at the terminus of each path.
 - Repeat the process as you like.
 - Number each POI, starting with the Heart.

-> We can assume that all paths are one Watch long for this procedure, but if you'd like to make them longer, make sure to place more POIs along the way!
-> Also, don't focus too much on the specific traits of any Path or POI, at this time.
-That includes distance, path types (i.e. trails, roads, rivers, etc.) and other details (towns, Ruins, etc.).

 #### Path Types